nima-karkhaneh/portfolio/weather-application/README.md

 `node index.js`

 5. Visit http://localhost:3000 in your browser to start the application

+## Planned Improvements

+- **Hourly Forecasts with Icons:** Extend the forecast feature to display weather conditions in 3-hour intervals (next 24 hours), complete with icons for clearer visual representation.
+- **Toast Notifications (Optional):** Provide lightweight user feedback (e.g., “City not found”) using styled toast messages instead of only inline text.
+- **Performance Optimisation:** Cache API responses temporarily to reduce redundant calls to OpenWeatherMap and improve response times.

 ## Credit
 This project was developed independently as a capstone assignment for **The Complete Full-Stack Web Development Bootcamp** by **Angela Yu (The App Brewery)**.